-Using advanced laboratory equipment we can reduce the pressure inside our still to just a few percent of atmospheric pressure: ten times lower than the top of Mount Everest.
+Using advanced laboratory equipment, we can reduce the pressure inside our still to just a tiny fraction of atmospheric pressure: much lower than the top of Mount Everest.
 This means even the most delicate ingredients can be extracted at very low temperature, avoiding heat damage.

 In almost every case, we extract each ingredient by itself, allowing us to tune the parameters to obtain exactly the notes we want.
 This means we can retain the just-cut scent of fresh ingredient: the invigorating zing of citrus zest, the cooling aroma of watermelon.

 Like everything else, it’s horses for courses.
 As you increase the temperature, different flavours come out and sometimes they’re what we want for the blend.
 For example, warm extracted liquorice and coffee have richer, deeper notes that are perfect for some blends.